 Statistical Analysis

 Studies were grouped into three air pollution-temperature relationships: 1) air pollution modified by high or low temperatures.
 2) the effect of air pollution during the warm or cool season.
 3) Air pollution modified by temperature at specific temperatures.
 We decided to limit meta-analysis to studies in one of the above-mentioned groups (i.e. air pollution-temperature relationship) with five or more papers.
-Effect estimates were converted to odds ratio (OR) per 10µg/m3 increase in air pollutant; conversion equation can be found in Appendix F.
+Effect estimates were converted to odds ratio (OR) per 10µg/m3 increase in air pollutant; conversion equations can be found in Appendix F.